-The council's activities expose it to a variety of financial risks:
+The council's activities expose it to a variety of financial risks.
+The key risks are:

-- Credit risk the possibility that other parties might fail to pay amounts due to the council. - Liquidity risk the possibility that the council might not have funds available to meet its commitments to make payments. - Re-financing and Maturity risk the possibility that the council might be requiring to renew a financial instrument on maturity at disadvantageous interest rates or terms. - Market risk the possibility that financial loss might arise for the council as a result of changes in such measures as interest rates and stock market movements.
+- Credit risk the possibility that other parties might fail to pay amounts due to the council. - Liquidity risk the possibility that the council might not have funds available to meet its commitments to make payments. - Re-financing and Maturity risk the possibility that the council might need to renew a financial instrument on maturity at disadvantageous interest rates or terms. - Market risk the possibility that financial loss might arise for the council as a result of changes in such measures as interest rates and stock market movements.

 The council's overall risk management programme focuses on the unpredictability of financial markets and seeks to minimise potential adverse effects on the resources available to fund services.

-Risk management is carried out by a central treasury team, under policies approved by the council in the annual Treasury Management Strategy.
-The council provides written principles for overall risk management, as well as written policies.
+Risk management is carried out by a central treasury team, under policies approved by the council in the annual Treasury Management Strategy - the Treasury Management Strategy for 2021/2022 was approved by full Council in February 2021.
+The council maintains written principles for overall risk management, as well as written policies (covering specific areas, such as interest rate risk, credit risk, and the investment of surplus cash).

-Credit Risk
+Credit risk